 After almost 6 months without training I had a friend recommend me to Bikram Yoga.
 At this time in my life Bikram was fantastic.
 I loved to be pushed and Bikram certainly delivers that.
 Every class was a serious challenge!
 I worked around my injury and slowly but surely increased my strength and flexibility.

-We stepped up our practice to 5 times a week and soon decided to head to India and participate in a 10-day Yoga teacher training retreat.
-We joined around 50 other budding Yogis, who were all at this retreat for between 4-26 weeks completing their full time yoga certificates.
+I stepped up my practice to 5 times a week and soon decided to head to India and participate in a 10-day Yoga teacher training retreat.
+I joined around 50 other budding Yogis, who were all at this retreat for between 4-26 weeks completing their full time yoga certificates.

-This amazing experience stuck with us until we eventually headed back to India to complete our teacher training certificates, 2 years later.
-After researching Rishikesh (India) as the mecca of Yoga, we headed to the foothills of the Himalayans to begin our own teacher training journey.
+This amazing experience stuck with me until I eventually headed back to India to complete my teacher training certificate, 2 years later.
+After researching Rishikesh (India) as the mecca of Yoga, I headed to the foothills of the Himalayas to begin my own teacher training journey.